makkus/docker-seafile/Manual.md

 ## /var/lib/seafile-data

 The data users store on seafile.
-Stored in a git-like format.
+Stored in the native seafile, git-like format.

 ## /opt/seafile